Aviation Infrastructure Funding

 Grant Funding Cap

 The program caps the value of grants to any one applicant (regardless of the number of projects) to $2 million in any given year.
-However, applicants may submit for multiple projects as long as a separate application is prepared for each.
+However, applicants may submit multiple proposals with separate application for each.
 As BCAAP is a cost-share program, the specific percentage share that any given project will qualify for is detailed in “Funding Amount”.

 Grant Funding for Airport Master Plans

-BCAAP will accept applications for Airport Master Plans from small facilities – those that have a service area of 10,000 or fewer people.
-These grants are capped at $35,000 and may be funded at a higher percentage level than other projects.
+BCAAP will accept applications for Airport Master Plans from small facilities – those that have a service area of 15,000 or fewer people.
+These grants are capped at $35,000 and are funded at a 70% level.

 Funding Amounts